Iceland

-Why cruise Iceland
+Why choose an Iceland cruise

-Best places to visit in Iceand
+Iceland cruises: Best places to visit in Iceland

 Reykjavik

 Reykjavík is a city that just oozes appeal, be it its colourful harbour, abundance of cool cafés, grassroots art and music scene or the fact it’s surrounded by snowy mountains and churning seas.
 For its tiny size – housing just 122,000 people – Reykjavík is surprisingly cosmopolitan and has everything its rival European capitals have.
-Here, you’ll find the waterside Harpa concert hall, the cool Laugavegur shopping street, impressive Landmark Hallgrímskirkja Church and trendy Kling and Bang art gallery.
+On a cruise to Reykjavík, you’ll find the waterside Harpa concert hall, the cool Laugavegur shopping street, impressive Landmark Hallgrímskirkja Church and trendy Kling and Bang art gallery.
 Foodies will love the city’s fine dining and restaurant scene – head to Michelin-star Dill for Nordic produce with a modern twist – while hedonists will go mad for the city’s late-night music scene – championing local DJs and bands at chic subterranean venues.

 Akureyri